KonradChyrzynski/AngularAppWithAzureLogIn/ng_README.md

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

 ### Configure the application
 - Open `./src/app/app.modules.ts` in an editor.
 - Replace client id with the Application (client) ID from the portal registration, or use the currently configured lab registration.